-If one of your resolutions is to start a regular exercise program, make this the year that your good intentions last.
+If one of your goals is to start a regular exercise program, there's no better time than now to start working towards it.
 To help you, we asked Peter C. Siegel, a sports and peak-performance hypnotherapist who has worked with professional athletes, such as hockey players Alexei Yashin and Tie Domi and tennis player Anastasia Myskina, and winning teams, such as the New Jersey Devils.
 Siegel shows them how to use visualization techniques and positive self-talk to improve their confidence, overcome negative conditioning and perform at their best.
 Here are Siegel's tips on how to get motivated.
 Use them consistently and they'll help you stay active -- and fit.

 1. Cultivate a winning attitude by focusing on the times you've been successful.